The Stones of Britain

 Jon Cannon

-Jon Cannon (1962 - 2023) was an architectural historian, lecturer, and author who worked for the Royal Commission on the Historical Monument of England and English Heritage.
-Jon authored several acclaimed books, including Cathedral: The Great English Cathedrals and the World that Made Them (2007), The Secret Language of Sacred Places (2013), and Medieval Church Architecture (2014).
+Jon Cannon (1962 - 2023), architectural historian, lecturer and author, worked for the Royal Commission on the Historical Monuments of England and English Heritage.
+Jon is the author of several highly acclaimed books, including Cathedral: The Great English Cathedrals and the World that Made Them (Constable, 2007), The Secret Language of Sacred Places (Duncan Bird Publishing 2013), and Medieval Church Architecture (Shire Publications 2014).
+Jon presented the TV documentary How to Build a Cathedral on BBC4 (2008).

 Jon wrote: ‘I have a vocation, and it’s to do with places; with communicating, enthusing, analysing - in short, extollagising - about the nature of ‘old places’, and what makes them tick.’